rhel-labs/instruqt/command-line-assistant-problem-solving/02-useraccounts-script/assignment.md

 slug: useraccounts-script
 id: ucoyyjpxk6jv
 type: challenge
-title: Use Command Line Assistant to perform repetitive tasks
+title: Use command line assistant to perform repetitive tasks
 teaser: We'll use Command Line Assistant to complete a repetitive task, such as creating user accounts.
 notes: